I apply my background as a technical writer with a Master of Science degree to evaluate products and clearly explain their features.

 Just in case your service provider does not pass the time stamp, you can always program the date and time through the settings menu.

 Multi-Function Soft Buttons

-There are three buttons below the screen that change their functions depending on what features are needed at different times.
+There are three buttons below the screen that change their functions, depending on what features are needed at different times.

-These three buttons as soft keys.
+These three buttons are soft keys.
 That is, they can change their function.
 The screen above the buttons shows what they do at any specific time.
 For example, the VM button becomes a MUTE button while you are talking.

-When you have a message the top right button is the VM button.
+When you have a message, the top right button is the VM button.
 It says VM right above it.
 But you only see that if you have messages.
-It becomes a redial button if VM is not needed as shown in this image.
+It becomes a redial button if VM is not needed, as shown in this image.

 Note that all the soft buttons always have the function displayed on the screen.
 The image here shows the three soft buttons in this present state when the phone is not engaged in a conversation.